pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-server-side-apply/index.md

 {{< /chooser >}}

-Here is what this looks like updating an existing `ConfigMap` with this program.
+Here is what it looks like to update an existing `ConfigMap` with this program.

 ```
 $ kubectl get configmap app-settings -o yaml